intersystems-community/irisdemo-demo-htap/README.md

   - **avgMBIngestedPerSec** - Average number of records inserted per second at a given point in time considering all records inserted up to that point in time.
 * Querying:
   - **numberOfRowsConsumed** - Total number of records fetched from the database at a given point in time
+  - **numberOfActiveQueryThreads** - The total number of active query threads fetching data from the database.
   - **recordsConsumedPerSec** Instantaneous query rate expressed in number of records fetched per second (rec/s) at a given point in time.
   - **avgRecordsConsumedPerSec** - Average number of records fetched per second at a given point in time considering all records fetched up to that point in time.
   - **MBConsumed** - Total amount of MB (mega bytes) fetched from the database at a given point in time (as proof of work done by the querying workers)